HPEG banner

 Minimal Emissions

 Some of the greater concerns of typical waste-to-energy projects are toxic emissions, more specifically dioxins and furans.
-AET/HPEG are very confident that toxic emissions will be insignificant on its EnvirOcycler projects due to the inherent design of the technology:
+CEA and HPEG are very confident that toxic emissions will be insignificant on its EnvirOcycler projects due to the inherent design of the technology:

-• Firstly, one needs to understand the conditions that are favorable for the formation of dioxins and furans: organic material that is being combusted is surrounded by air that is cooler than the combustion material leading to a combustion reaction that is incomplete.
-Uncombusted gases lead to formation of dioxins and furans.
+• Firstly, one needs to understand the conditions that are favorable for the formation of dioxins and furans: organic material that is being combusted in conventional WTE plants is surrounded by air that is cooler than the combustion material leading to a combustion reaction that is incomplete.
+Uncombusted gases lead to the formation of dioxins and furans.
 A good example of a reaction that emits a lot of dioxins and furans is a campfire or a forest fire;

-• Within the EnvirOcycler unit, MSW is gasified in the first stage with the gases being transferred to a second stage for combustion;
+• Within the EnvirOcycler unit, MSW is reduced into a gas in the first stage with the gases being transferred to a second stage for oxidation and generation of heat;

-• The surrounding air of the 2nd stage burner is very hot and contains an extremely vigorous intake of combustion air.
-The combustion air is taken into the chamber at “Mach I” speeds (i.e the speed of sound) causing a lot of swirling and “cyclonic vortexing” within the 2nd stage;
+• The surrounding air of the second stage oxidizer is very hot and contains an extremely vigorous intake of combustion air.
+The combustion air is taken into the chamber at “Mach I” speeds (i.e the speed of sound) causing a lot of swirling and “cyclonic vortexing” within the second stage;

-• The swirling and cyclonic vortex and the hot temperature of the 2nd stage do not allow dioxins and furans to form after the gas exits the 1st stage;
+• The swirling and cyclonic vortex and the hot temperature of the second stage do not permit dioxins and furans to form after the gas exits the first stage;

-• As a safeguard to ensure no dioxins and furans are emitted, the AET/HPEG consortium will provide modern pollution controls including a bag house (to capture particulate matter) and an electrostatic precipitator (to washout any harmful chlorine gases or particulate matter that may be present after the heat goes past the 2nd stage).
+• As a safeguard to ensure no dioxins and furans are emitted, the CEA/HPEG consortium will provide modern pollution controls including a bag house (to capture particulate matter) and an electrostatic precipitator (to wash out any harmful chlorine gases or particulate matter that may be present after the heat goes past the 2nd stage).

 Subsidiary Projects